-$\frac{\text{Computer.}}{\text{Computer.}}$ The computer performed as intended throughout the mission.
-A number of alarms occurred, but all were caused by procedural errors or were intended to caution the respective crewman.

-Optics.- The sextant and the scanning telescope performed normally throughout the mission.
-After the coelliptic sequence maneuver, the Command Module Pilot reported that, after selecting the rendezvous tracking program (P20), the optics had to be "zeroed" before automatic tracking of the lunar module would begin.
-Data indicate that the optics mode switch was in the COMPUTER position when the command module was set up for the contingency mirror-image coelliptic sequence maneuver.
-In this maneuver program, the service propulsion engine gimbals are trimmed by the computer through the digital-to-analog converter outputs of the optics coupling data units.
-The same converters are used to drive the sextant shaft and trunnion when the optics are in COMPUTER mode.
-The telescope is mechanically linked to the sextant so that it is operated when the sextant is operated.
-To avoid driving the optics with a gimbal drive signal, or vice versa, the computer issues discrete signals which enable or disable the appropriate output.
-With the optics drive disengaged, the trunnion in the sextant was observed (during preflight testing) to drift toward the positive stop.
-The drift is caused by an antibacklash spring.
+The computer performed as intended throughout the mission.
+A number of alarms occurred, but all were caused by procedural errors or were intended to caution the respective crewman the optics had to be "zeroed" before automatic tracking of the lunar module would begin.
+Data indicate that the optics mode switch was in the "computer" position when the command module was set up for the contingency mirror image coelliptic sequence maneuver.
+In this maneuver program, the service propulsion engine gimbals are trimmed by the somputer through the digital-to-analog converter outputs of the optics coupling data units.
+These same converters are used to drive the optics shaft and trunnion when the optics are in "computer" mode.
+To avoid driving the optics with a gimbal drive signal, or vice versa, the computer issues discretes which enable or disable the appropriate output.
+With the optics drive disengaged, the trunnion in this unit was observed during preflight testing to drift toward the positive stop.
+The drift is caused by an anti-backlash spring.